Save this Spicy Sweet Potato Fry recipe for when your craving fries and don’t want to feel guilty about eating them.

 SWEET POTATOES TO THE RESCUE

 The downside is sweet potatoes don’t crisp as well as potatoes when baked.
-There are many suggestions on how to make sweet potato fries crisp.

-To keep your sweet potato fries from being overly soft:
+To help your sweet potato fries crisp:

 - Rinse the sweet potatoes under cold water after you have cut them into matchsticks.